Do you think your back pain might have something to do with the fact that you sit for long hours every day at work?

 Acute pain typically lasts no more than 6 weeks.

-It is important to treat acute pain early because leaving it untreated can lead to chronic pain if the pain continues longer than 6 weeks.
+It is important to treat it early because leaving it untreated can lead to chronic pain if the pain continues longer than 6 weeks.

 Chronic Back Pain is a deep achy, dull, tingly, or burning feeling in your back.

-This type of pain typically starts in your lower back and then travels down to your legs.
-It lasts longer than 6 weeks and worsens when you have to sit in the same position for long periods of time, and makes doing simple tasks such as bending down and lifting things very difficult and painful.
+It typically starts as low back pain and travels down to your legs.
+It lasts longer than 6 weeks and worsens when you have to sit in the same position for long periods, and makes doing simple tasks such as bending down and lifting things very difficult and painful.

-If not treated chronic back pain often leads to depression due to the fact that people stop socializing in order to avoid doing specific activities that cause them more pain.
+If not treated correctly, it can lead to depression due to the fact that people stop socializing in order to avoid doing specific activities that cause them more pain.

-Being educated on the type of back pain you are experiencing is pivotal to the healing process because these two types of pain are treated differently.
+Being educated on the type of back pain you are experiencing is pivotal to the healing process because they are treated differently.

 Whether the pain you are feeling is acute or chronic, know that you have options.